isolutionsag/cognitive-services-speech-demo/README.md

 2. [`Bing Search API`](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/) TODO: correct `@Laurent Christen`?

 All information on how to setup the services can also be found in the respective links.

 ## Prerequisites

+To run this app with your own service resources follow the following prerequisite steps:

 ### General